scipy/scipy/doc/source/tutorial/fftpack.rst

     >>> plt.grid()
     >>> plt.show()

-..   :caption: FFT-Plot of the sum of two sines

 The FFT input signal is inherently truncated.
 This truncation can be modelled as multiplication of an inifinte signal with a rectangular window function.
 In